Deadly fuel tanker rollover shuts down Route 24 for several hours

 FALL RIVER, MASS.
 (WHDH) - Route 24 in Fall River was shut down in both directions for several hours on Thursday after a 12,000-gallon gas tanker crashed, killing the driver and injuring the operator of a second car, authorities said.

-Troopers responding to the area of Exit 8 around 5 a.m. closed the highway after finding a Cape Cod Gas tanker leaking fuel all over the ground.
+Troopers responding to the area of Exit 8 around 5 a.m. closed the highway after finding an overturned Cape Cod Gas tanker leaking fuel across the highway.

-A preliminary investigation revealed that the tanker rolled over for an unknown reason and struck another vehicle.

 The 67-year-old driver of the tractor-trailer, whose name has not been released, was pronounced dead at the scene, state police said.

-The operator of the second car, a 32-year-old man, was transported to Rhode Island Hospital, where he is in stable condition, Fall River Fire Chief John D. Lynch said.
+The operator of the second car involved, identified only as a 32-year-old man, was transported to Rhode Island Hospital, where he is in stable condition, Fall River Fire Chief John D. Lynch said.

 “Fortunately, that person survived and when we cut them out of the car, we were very surprised with his condition,” he said.
 “He was in fairly decent condition.”